getbroccolidemo/getbroccolidemo.github.io/index.md

 			<div class="image"><img src="assets/images/pic01.jpg" alt="" /></div>
 			<div class="content">
 				<h3>Get Your Marijuana Fast</h3>
-				<p>Your orders are received by our drivers who are in your immediate area.
-Therefore you will get your product extremely fast.</p>
+				<p>Your orders are received by our drivers who are in your immediate area and can deliver your product within 30 minutes.</p>
 			</div>
 		</section>
 		<section class="spotlight">